 Workload management measures related to work arrangements, working methods and working practices 1 Appropriate leadership, management and information flow prevent excessive strain caused by psychosocial factors in particular.
 When managing issues, it is important that the employees are familiar with the management relationships, information flow processes and the model by which their day-to-day work is managed.
 In leadership, encouragement and interaction are key.
 In information flow, regularity, transparency and the usefulness of shared information to the target group are important.
-2 Prevention of excessive physical strain is emphasised in crisis situations where personnel use personal protective equipment and/or the work intensity increases significantly.
+2 Prevention of excessive physical strain is emphasised in crisis situations where, for example, the number and complexity of emergency tasks increase, as do their duration and intensity.
+The latter is due to the handling of heavy loads and tools as well as exposure to hot or cold conditions.
+The use of personal protective equipment increases strain.
 Preventive measures include ergonomic solutions that reduce physical strain, as well as shorter shifts and increased rest breaks.
-3 Working time arrangements can be used to prevent excessive strain in a comprehensive manner.
-Central working time characteristics include (some limit values in brackets): the duration of shifts (max.
-12 h) the duration of the working period between two days off (up to 48 h) the duration of time off between shifts (minimum 11 h and minimum 28 h after the last shift of a night shift period) the number of consecutive shifts (maximum five shifts) the number of consecutive night shifts (maximum three shifts) 4 Rest break arrangements provide comprehensive support for recovery during the work shift.
-A rest break should be taken before excessive fatigue, and it must offer the opportunity to detach from work.
-The frequency and duration of rest breaks must be proportionate to the requirements of the work.
+3 Working-time arrangements can be used to prevent excessive strain in a comprehensive manner.
+Central working time characteristics include (some limit values in brackets): the duration of shifts (≤ 12/24 h) the working period between days off (≤ 48 h) the duration of time off between shifts (≥ 11 h and ≥ 28 h after the last shift of a night shift period) the number of consecutive shifts (≤ 5) and night shifts (≤ 3).
+4 Rest break arrangements provide comprehensive support for recovery during the work shift.
+A break should be taken before excessive fatigue, and it must offer the opportunity to detach from work.
+The frequency and duration of breaks must be proportionate to the requirements of the work.
 5 Clearly defined tasks, roles and responsibilities can help prevent excessive strain caused by psychosocial factors in particular.
-Therefore, it is important that the employees are familiarized in advance with their tasks, roles, and responsibilities in a crisis situation.
+Therefore, it is important that the employees are familiarised in advance with their tasks, roles and responsibilities in a crisis situation.
 6 Guidelines and checklists can be used to prevent excessive cognitive strain in particular.
-In terms of their level of detail, it is important to consider how clear and predictable the work situations are in a crisis situation.
+In terms of their level of detail, it is important to consider how clear and predictable the work situations are during crisis.
 It is good to involve end users in the development of guidelines and checklists.
-7 With plans for the use of facilities, patient flow and patient transfers, excessive strain can be prevented in a comprehensive manner.
-It is important that personnel are familiarized with these plans insofar as they relate to their work in a crisis situation.
-8 Human resource planning can be used to prevent excessive strain in a comprehensive manner.
-In a crisis situation, the use of this measure is facilitated by having ready-made plans at the workplace for: • the tasks and roles of the personnel and their orientation • job rotation between more and less demanding tasks • float pool personnel and their orientation • the recruitment and orientation of additional personnel.
+7 Human resource planning can be used to prevent excessive strain in a comprehensive manner.
+In a crisis situation, the use of this measure is facilitated by having ready-made plans at the workplace for: the tasks and roles of the personnel and their orientation job rotation between more and less demanding tasks float pool personnel and their orientation the recruitment and orientation of additional personnel.

-2.1 What do we know about leadership and information flow?
+2.1 What do we know about job accommodation